 The sentencing procedures for driving while impaired (DWI) in North Carolina are different than the structured sentencing protocols for other criminal offenses.
 Instead, a judge must refer to the distinct guidelines laid out in North Carolina General Statute § 20-179.
 These sentencing guidelines give judges a wide range of options in determining your sentence following a conviction, but they also require mandatory minimum incarceration lengths based on the seriousness of your DWI case.

-If you or a loved one has been accused of drunk driving, contact a Charlotte DWI lawyer from Randall & Stump, PLLC.
+If you or a loved one has been accused of drunk driving, contact a Charlotte DWI lawyer from Randall & Stump, Criminal Defense Attorneys.
 With years of experience successfully defending clients against these charges, we are prepared to help you.
 Contact us today at (980) 237-4579 to schedule a free and confidential consultation of your case.

 What are the Sentencing Options for Aggravated Level 1 DWI?